2022IsHere/Embedded-linux/lab4/4.2/readme.md

 ## 4.2 Using HW PWM

 Software-generated PWM (in lab 4.1) has so much jitter that it will wear out the servos very soon.
 Lets do the same using HW PWM capabilities of raspi.
-RasPi CPU has dedicated hardware for generating PWM signals: you need toi set pulse period and duty time, and when enabled, hardware keeps generating that pulse train until disabled.
-During pulse operation it is possible to adjust the period and duty time parameters, which allows us to to create better servo positioning.
+RasPi CPU has dedicated hardware for generating PWM signals: you need to set pulse period and duty time, and when enabled, hardware keeps generating that pulse train until disabled.
+Additionally, during pulse operation it is possible to adjust the period and duty time parameters, which allows us to to create better servo positioning.

 ### Enable HW PWM